ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

    #.
 Collapse line continuations

    #.
+Convert leading tabs into spaces (See "Mixing tabs and spaces" example)

+   #.
 Remove common whitespace prefix in every line

       * Ignore any characters preceding the first newline